 ‘Spinsters (map of virtue)’ is my contribution for Melk & Bloed on invitation by Suze May Sho.
 A project in printed matter.

 The newspaper Melk & Bloed by Suze May Sho is a heritage & modern art project for the Overijssel theater festival Kunsten op Straat.
 Melk & Bloed (Milk & Blood) is a white/red folk art pattern on fabric.
 Suze May Sho asked twelve artists and writers to make a contribution for the Melk & Bloed newspaper, which was distributed in style to the visitors of the festival.

 First I bought an old traditional folk art hat that was common in the region of the festival.

-To repeat the pose I took the photo of Hendrikje Hooikammer again in traditional clothing with a woman from Staphorst.
+To repeat the pose I took the photo of Hendrikje Hooikammer again in traditional clothing worn by a Staphorst woman.
 The idea was to feel the real friction between the beauty of the headgear and the bending attitude of the woman that radiates virtue.

-By taking the hat apart I started to unfold the virtue.
+I started to unfold the virtue by separating the parts of the traditional hat.
 The headgear under which a woman had to wrap herself, to hide her hair, her thoughts enclosed in fabric.

-Taking off this headgear ‘going into civilian’ must have been a tough mental decision because it also meant a break with the women’s community.
+Taking off this headgear ‘going into civilian’ is a tough mental decision because it also means a break with the women’s community.
 The women kept the social order under strict control through their visits.
-In the floor plan of this hat, I’ve replaced the dots in the traditional polka dot pattern with heads with traditional headgear photographed from above.
+In the floor plan of this hat, I’ve replaced the traditional polka dot pattern by heads with traditional headgear photographed from above.
 This has created a closed women’s system of whispering and monitoring.
 An invisible force becomes visible.
-Woman are also perpetrators of the oppressive social order and maintain the system instead of breaking the pattern.
+Women are also perpetrators of the oppressive social order and maintain the system instead of breaking the pattern.

 The design on paper can be cut out and taped together to make a paper cap.
 In stead of the traditional hat, one can make a totally different piece of headgear.